-Call to artists to donate an original A6 artwork in any medium.
-Half the funds raised will go to Children with Cancer UK towards their vital research into finding cures and improving treatments for all Childhood Cancers and half will go towards Creative Odyssey Project, a series of community arts lantern/light projects designed to raise all our spirits and developed in response to 11 year old Henry Thomas’s journey through PTSD following 3 years of Leukaemia treatment.
+Between November 2019 and Feb 2020 artists were invited to donate original A6 artworks in any medium for a fundraising exhibition at Mandell’s Gallery.
+The exhibition raised £6,500 of which we gave £5,000 to Children with Cancer UK towards their vital research into finding cures and improving treatments for all Childhood Cancers and £1,400 towards Creative Odyssey Project, a series of community arts lantern/light projects designed to raise all our spirits and developed in response to 11 year old Henry Thomas’s journey through PTSD following 3 years of Leukaemia treatment.

 Background to The Creative Odyssey

 Sarah Cannell – Artist/Curator